Not only the mums but there are also other Fall Flowers for Containers that you can grow for a great show of colors in autumn!

 A gorgeous, late-blooming succulent, stonecrop is a tough little cookie that will bowl you over with its tolerance to extremes.
 It can last through frosts, full sun, and strong winds!

 USDA Zones: 4-9

-The orchid-like flowers of toad lilies blossoms at the time when most plants have finished blooming, from late summer to the end of the fall.
-This easy-to-care perennial has a soft corner for partial shade and moist but well-drained soil.
+The orchid-like flowers of toad lilies blossoms at the time when most plants have finished blooming, from late summer to the end of autumn.
+It does well in partial shade.

 USDA zones: 3-8

 A close cousin of Daisy, Helenium features cheerful blooms in sunset colors at the end of the summer season.
 It is easy to maintain and looks great in pots!

 6. Sweet Autumn Clematis

 Dainty white flowers of sweet autumn clematis start to open from late summer until late fall and even up to winters in warm climates, spreading their sweet scent into the air.

 Caryopteris is known for its deep blue flowers and grayish-green leaves with tiny silver veins.
 Its aromatic foliage and nectar-rich blooms make it the perfect choice for attracting pollinators.